-Over the weekend Mozilla has announced the launch of a new Mozilla Javascript API they have developed that will debut in their Firefox OS, and has been designed to make it easy for people to pay for digital goods and services on the web.
+Over the weekend, Mozilla has announced the launch of a new Mozilla JavaScript API they have developed that will debut in their Firefox OS.
+This new API has been designed to make it easy for people to pay for digital goods and services on the web, streamlining the process and enhancing user experience.

 Mozilla Firefox OS engineer Kumar McMillan unveiled the new Mozilla JavaScript API in a blog post explaining that navigator.mozPay() is based on Google Wallet’s API, but modified for multiple payment providers and, importantly, carrier billing.